-A new addition to the performance team in 2013, Shaun Stephens will look to put his expertise to good use as Team Sky aim to break more ground at the head of the peloton.
+Shaun Stephens settled into life at Team Sky seamlessly last season and will be looking to put his expertise to more good use in 2014 as Team Sky aim to break more ground at the head of the peloton.

 Stephens was regarded as one of the world's best triathlon coaches when he made the switch to Team Sky at the end of 2012, and had worked as Head Coach to the Australian national team at the London Olympic Games, as well as holding roles at the Australian Institute of Sport and Triathlon Australia.